Kermitt3001/home-network-lab/README.md

-# home-network-lab
-This project documents the setup of a secure home network with devices like smartphones, a computer, a PlayStation, and a NAS.
-It includes network design, VLANs, firewalls, monitoring, and GitHub documentation for version control and future reference.

 # **GNS3 Server Setup on Ubuntu with Docker & QEMU**

 This repository documents the setup of a **GNS3 server** on Ubuntu, including **Docker** and **QEMU** for running network simulations.
 The setup is performed on **MacOS** with a virtual machine running Ubuntu Server.